Bollinger Shipyards

 Bollinger Shipyards is an American constructor of ships, workboats and patrol vessels.
 Its thirteen shipyards and forty drydocks are located in Louisiana and Texas.
 Its drydocks range in capacity from vessels of 100 tons displacement to 22,000 tons displacement.
 The firm was founded in 1946.

 Coast Guard vessels

 The United States Coast Guard has called upon Bollinger Shipyards to build many of its patrol vessels.

 Marine Protector cutters

 A Marine Protector showing its stern launching ramp with transom raised.

 Bollinger secured the contract to build approximately fifty Marine Protector cutters.
 These 87 foot vessels were staffed by a crew of 10.
 Uniquely for Coast Guard vessels of this size they were designed to be capable of being crewed by crews of mixed sex.
 These high-speed vessels were lightly armed, mounting two Browning M2 fifty caliber machine guns.
 They were equipped with a stern launching ramp, capable of launching and retrieving a high-speed pursuit boat while the cutter was still in motion.
 The launch and retrieval of the pursuit boat required just one sailor to remain on deck.

 Over 70 vessels were constructed.
 Four were built for other nations.
-Four were built for the United States Navy, although those vessels are manned and operated by the Coast Guard.
+Four were built for the United States Navy, although those vessels are crewed and operated by the Coast Guard.